KShebek/cbe504/main.typ

 With the partition function business out of the way, let's revisit our expression for the concentration-based rate constant:
 $ K_"C "^ddagger = 1/(N_"A "^(1-m)) (Z'^ddagger) / (Z'_"AB" Z'_"C ") exp(-(Delta E_0^ddagger )/ (R T)). $
 We now know how to compute the partition functions, which is a relief.
-The main ingredient we need to either compute or measure are the vibrational modes of the system (and the spin multiplicity or excited states, if relevant).
+The main ingredients we need to either compute or measure are the geometries and vibrational modes of the system (and the spin multiplicity or excited states, if relevant).

 Revisiting our rate expression from #ref(<eq:tst_rate_kc>), we have
 $